nathankendsersky/pptc-pdx-mut-sigs/README.rst

 =======
 1. Download the two following scripts.

-  * deconstructsigs-final.sh -- RUN 1st -- pulls relevant files from figshare and create appropriate directories
+  * deconstructsigs-final.sh -- RUN 1st -- pulls relevant files from figshare and create appropriate directories (requires brew and wget - directions at bottom of script)
   * deconstructsigs-final.R -- RUN 2nd -- calculates cosine similarity values and plot signatures by model/histology

 2. The following files will be loaded from the previous two scripts - no need to download.